B.o.B

 Frequently Asked Questions

-Some of B.o.B's most popular songs include Nothin' on You (feat.
+B.o.B's most streamed songs include Nothin' on You (feat.
 Bruno Mars), Nothing on You, Airplanes (feat.
 Hayley Williams of Paramore).
-These tracks have impressed fans and helped cement their place in the music industry.
+These tracks have accumulated millions of plays on Spotify and other major streaming platforms, making them essential listens for both new fans and long-time followers.